shoaib-sarfraz/shoaib-sarfraz/README.md

 <h1 align="center">Hi 👋, I'm Shoaib Sarfraz</h1>
 <h3 align="center">A passionate frontend developer</h3>

+As an experienced front-end developer with expertise in React/Redux and Vue.js.
+I have contributed to various projects, building dynamic user experiences and utilizing modern tools and frameworks to create high-quality web applications.
+I am always eager to learn and stay up-to-date with industry trends to provide top-notch solutions to clients.
+If you are looking for a front-end developer, let's connect and explore how I can help take your projects to the next level.

+##### Here are some more things about me:

 - 🔭 I’m currently working on [Propdash - A fullstack MERN app.
 I have also decided to use TypeScript for this project, as I would like to gain more experience using TypeScript.](https://github.com/shoaib-sarfraz/Propdash)

 - 🌱 I’m currently learning **Typescript**